gee-community/qgis-earthengine-plugin/README.md

 from ee_plugin import Map
 ```

-Q: I am getting error like ssl.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed on MacOS:
+#### I am getting error like ssl.SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed on MacOS:

-A: Open Finder and double clicking on this file `/Applications/Python 3.6/Install Certificates.command`.
+Open Finder and double clicking on this file `/Applications/Python 3.6/Install Certificates.command`.
 This path may vary depending on how QGIS was installed (Homebrew, macports, native).
 Then restart QGIS.

-Q: Plugin crashes after authentication with a stack trace showing 404, what should I do?
+#### Plugin crashes after authentication with a stack trace showing 404, what should I do?

-A: Go to http://code.earthengine.google.com and make sure you can access code editor.
+Go to http://code.earthengine.google.com and make sure you can access code editor.
 If the plugin is still failing - make sure your IP is not under firewall.

 ### Roadmap